CALL FOR POSTERS AND GAMES!

 Submission deadline is November 10th

-Submission deadline extended until December 1st
+Submission is closed.
+The deadline was extended until December 1st

 The CUNY Games Network of the City University of New York is excited to announce The CUNY Games Conference 5.0, to be held on January 18, 2019, at the Borough of Manhattan Community College in New York City.